-We hope that you create something new and amazing with your friends today!
+We hope that you make the most of this of isolation.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 John Jacob Abel earned his Bachelor of Philosophy and initially worked as a high school principal and teacher.
 Later he studied biology and medicine.

 John Jacob Abel established the Pharmacology department at Johns Hopkins University.